jfritz25/Project3/app/src/main/java/com/example/project3/README.md

 ## Notes
 UI Challenges:
+- integrating the raw file instead of creating a directory called "raw" .. it impacts how the mp3 files are handeled
+- adding the new textView under the image and adjsuting the topMargin for all following values
+- placement of the messageId (needed to be in fragment 1 but was in fragment2 for far too long)
 - Obtaining the rounded edges using on the buttons
 - Connecting the fragments
 - Changing the version our gradle was using